AishaKaimKhani/CodeAlpha/README.md

 month, and year.
 JavaScript's built-in date and time functions simplify the age calculation process, making it easy to determine someone's age

+Task 3
+SurveyForm
+Build a Survey Form web application using HTML and CSS.
+Include essential questions like first name, last name, age, email, and more, tailored to the specific needs of the business or organization.
+This Survey forms are valuable tools for gathering crucial data from the target audience